elasticio/elasticio.github.io/content/_components/google-cloud-storage/index.md

 * **Delay between retries** (number ms, optional, 10000 by default) - How much time wait until new try

 ## Triggers

+### Get New and Updated Objects Polling

+Retrieve all the updated or created objects within a given time range.

+#### Configuration Fields
+* **Bucket** - (dropdown, required): select one of the available buckets
+* **Enable File Attachments** - (checkbox, optional): If checked, file will be uploaded to local storage and link provided in response
+* **Time stamp field to poll on** - (dropdown, optional, default `Last Modified`): Select which date will be used to track files - `Last Modified` or `Created`
+* **Emit Behavior** - (dropdown, optional, default `Emit individually`): Defines the way result objects will be emitted, one of `Emit page` or `Emit individually`.
+* **Page Size** - (number, optional, defaults to 999, max 999): Indicates the size of pages to be fetched per request
+* **Start Time** - (string, optional): The timestamp to start polling from (inclusive) - using ISO 8601 Date time utc format - YYYY-MM-DDThh:mm:ssZ.
+Default value is the beginning of time (January 1, 1970 at 00:00).
+* **End Time** - (string, optional): The timestamp to stop polling (exclusive) - using ISO 8601 Date time utc format - YYYY-MM-DDThh:mm:ssZ.
+Default value is flow execution time.

+#### Input Metadata

+There is no input metadata in this trigger.

+#### Output Metadata

+Depends on `Enable File Attachments` and `Emit behavior` fields.
+ * If `Emit behavior` field is equal to `Emit page` - object with property `results` that contains array of files
+ * If `Emit behavior` field is equal to `Emit individually`, file information will fulfill whole message
+ * If `Enable File Attachments` checked, for each file there will be additional field - `attachmentUrl`

+#### Limitations

+* Google Cloud Storage API doesn't support filtering by dates - as result we collect information about all files from selected Bucket and filter them locally (inside component) for each trigger execution
+* From point above, option `Emit page` not always emit records according to `Page Size`

 ### Webhook